Raphdf201/FrcJavaKoans/README.md

 All the code chunks in Java have names, allowing to refer to it later, if we want to run that piece of code.
 Then comes
 parentheses: `()`.
 This is basically telling Java that `sayHelloInConsole` is a method.
 And at last, the opening `{` and closing `}`.
 All the code you will write will have to go in between those 2 curly brackets, and nowhere else.
-If you write code outside of the curly brackets of a method, Java will show you an error.
+If you write code outside the curly brackets of a method, Java will show you an error.

 So let's try so solve this first koan.
 To do it, we have to display "Hello!" in the console.
 The first tip for doing so
 is: